 This wonder of urban planning was created to show off the might of the first Persian Empire – Achaemenid Empire.

 One of the best-governed empires in the ancient world was the first Persian Empire – Achaemenid Empire (sometimes around 550 – 330 BC).
 This period was the zenith of Persian civilization, laying a firm basis for the identity and awareness of present-day Iranians.
 It has left a huge impact on world culture – also Western civilization.
-The empire in many aspects was a predecessor of Greek and Roman empires.
+The empire in many aspects was a predecessor of the Greek and Roman empires.

 The end of the empire was brought by another distinguished personality – Alexander the Great, who conquered the capitals of Persia – Persepolis, Susa, and Ecbatana – in 331 – 330 BC.